gtronset/tablo-legacy-m3u/README.md

 ## How It Works

 1. On startup, the app discovers your Tablo device (via cloud API or manual IP)
-2. It queries the Tablo for device info and channel data
+2. It queries the Tablo for device info, channel data, and guide airings (if subscribed)
 3. It starts an HTTP server that emulates HDHomeRun endpoints
 4. Media clients connect and see it as a standard HDHomeRun tuner